Tamillis/RayMon/README.md

 Name TBC

-Battle Chess meets fusing Pokemon with Dwarf Fortress levels of layered mechanics design on a unique Spirit-punk Aesthetic Play as a Shaman = a bell using bard necromancer spirit tamer priest
+Battle Chess meets leveless fusing Pokemon with non-linear story and world and a unique Spirit-punk Aesthetic Play as a Shaman = a bard necromancer spirit ranger priest

 ## Pitch
-Pixel RPG, capturing that gba feel (implying pixel art with 16-bit colours) Using shamanism capture various spirits that can be combined to grow and cultivate their powers, to fight off aggressive spirits, other shamans and the wild world of Zylen.
+Pixel RPG, capturing that gba feel (implying pixel art with 16-bit colours, will be ripping pokemon sprites as dev art as I slowly learn to pixel art / buy art myself)
+Using shamanism capture various spirits that can be combined to grow and cultivate their powers, to fight off aggressive spirits, other shamans and the wild world of Zylen (name TBC).

 Spirits roam the wild making it dangerous to leave the village, but Shamans are humanity’s solution.
 They learn the ways of the myriad spirits and capture them into Instruments, psychically charged items of weight, to store and carry spirits with them to study, train and fight alongside with, and protect what remains of humanity.